ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-analytics.md

 - [ ] Configure Google Tag Manager if applicable.
 - [ ] Configure Google Analytics or your analytics tool of choice.
-- [ ] Configure New Relic if applicable.
 - [ ] Verify analytics tools are only reporting from the production environment or reporting separately depending on requirements.